 1. Categorize geographic fields in Power BI Desktop

 In Power BI Desktop, you can ensure fields are correctly geo-coded by setting the Data Category on the data fields.
-Select the desired table, go to the Advanced ribbon and then set the Data Category to Address, City, Continent, Country/Region, Country, Postal Code, State or Province.
+Select the desired table, go to the Advanced ribbon and then set the Data Category to Address, City, Continent, Country/Region, County, Postal Code, State or Province.
 These data categories help Bing correctly encode the date.
 To learn more, see Data categorization in Power BI Desktop.
+If you are live connecting to SQL Server Analysis Services, you will need to set the data categorization outside of Power BI using SQL Server Data Tools (SSDT).

 2. Use more than one location column.